-Largemouth Bass are increasing in abundance with 163.0 fish/hr electrofishing, the highest abundance in recent for stock length and greater fish.
-Many of these Largemouth Bass are young (3 years old and less) and is a good sign for the future, with many of these in the eight to twelve inch class.
+- Largemouth Bass: Largemouth Bass are increasing in abundance with 163.0 fish/hr electrofishing, the highest abundance in recent for stock length and greater fish (2018 survey).
+Many of these Largemouth Bass are young (3 years old and less) and is a good sign for the future, with many of these in the eight to twelve-inch class.
 The plumpness and growth rates for Largemouth Bass are at or above average as well.

-Bluegill abundance has increase in Lake Louise to 20.5 fish/net-night which is above the average of 5.3 fish/net-night.
+The 2019 survey illustrated similar results with 138 fish/hr electrofishing with vast majority of them 137 of the 138 collected were age-0 Largemouth Bass.
+Showing avoidance of larger fish from our gear (day vs night shocking) and a good year-class of young produced for future fishing. - Bluegill: Bluegill abundance has increase in Lake Louise to 20.5 fish/net-night (2018) which is above the average of 5.3 fish/net-night.
 Condition or plumpness of the Bluegill is very good.
 The average size increased to 5.5 inches with a size range of 3 to 10 inches.
 Growth of Bluegill is good and near the state average for growth.

-Yellow Perch abundance had a slight decrease in abundance but average size had increased to 7.5 inches.
+The 2019 survey yielded a 58 fish/hr electrofished for Bluegill with a fair size distribution (PSD of 36). - Yellow Perch: Yellow Perch abundance had a slight decrease in abundance, but average size had increased to 7.5 inches (2018).
 The condition had a slight decrease but is fair for a small impoundment.
 Growth of Yellow Perch was near the statewide average for Lake Louise.

-Walleye in Lake Louise are a secondary species to provide anglers another species to catch, especially in the spring of the year.
-Recently walleye abundance has been low but the average size has been large.
+The 2019 boat electrofishing survey collected 20 fish/hr and a number of age-0 fish were seen. - Walleye: Walleye in Lake Louise are a secondary species to provide anglers another species to catch, especially in the spring of the year.
+Recently walleye abundance has been low, but the average size has been large.
 Due to a stocking of large fingerlings in the Fall 2017, abundance has increased.
-Many of these Walleye are now nine inches and should provide a future fishery.

-Northern Pike were first seen in the 2003 survey and continue to provide a fishery since.
+Many of these Walleye are now nine inches (2018 survey) and should provide a future fishery.
+No Walleye were collected during boat electrofishing in the fall, 2019. - Black Bullhead: Black Bullhead abundance in the 2018 survey has decreased and the average size had increased to around 11 inches.
+This size of Black Bullhead can be a trophy catch for a child.
+Low abundance continued in 2019 boat electrofishing survey with only 11 collected. - Northern Pike: Northern Pike were first seen in the 2003 survey and continue to provide a fishery since.
 Abundance is currently low but fish of several sizes exist.
 Some Northern Pike weighing in the 'teens can be found.

-Black Bullhead abundance in the 2018 survey has decreased and the average size had increased to around 11 inches.
-This size of Black Bullhead can be a trophy catch for a child.
+A few Northern Pike were collected during the 2019 survey including a few age-0. - Other Species: Common Carp were recently discovered in the lake during the 2015 survey.
+During the 2019 survey, young common carp were abundant throughout the lake (67 age-0 and 1 adult).
+Later in the fall of 2019 reports of a fish kill were received and was determined to only include age-0 Common Carp.

-For more information, please contact South Dakota Game, Fish and Parks Ft.
-Pierre office - (605) 223-7700.
+For more detailed results see the computer-generated South Dakota Statewide Fisheries Survey for Lake Louise below.
+Please contact South Dakota Game, Fish and Parks Ft.
+Pierre office - (605) 223-7700 for additional information.